Speak to a qualified cancer nurse

 The biopsy results will show the grade of the cancer.
 This is a score that describes how quickly a cancer might grow.
 Knowing the grade helps your urologist predict how likely the cancer is to come back (recur) and if you will need further treatment after surgery.

-Low grade – The cancer cells look similar to normal bladder cells, are usually slow-growing and are less likely to invade and spread.
-Most bladder tumours are low grade.
+Low grade – The cancer cells look similar to normal bladder cells and are usually slow-growing.
+They are less likely to invade and spread.

 High grade – The cancer cells look very abnormal and grow quickly.
 They are more likely to spread both into the bladder muscle and outside the bladder.

-In non-muscle-invasive tumours, the grade may be low or high, while almost all muscle-invasive cancers are high grade.
-Carcinoma in situ (stage Tis in the TNM system) is a high-grade tumour that needs prompt treatment to prevent it invading the muscle layer.
+In non-muscle-invasive cancers, the grade may be low or high, while almost all muscle-invasive cancers are high grade.
+Carcinoma in situ (stage Tis in the TNM system) is a high-grade tumour that needs to be treated quickly to prevent it invading the muscle layer.

-Risk category – Based on the stage, grade and other features, a non-muscle-invasive bladder cancer will also be classified as having a low, medium or high risk of returning after treatment.
-This will help your doctors work out which treatments to recommend.
+Risk category – Based on the stage, grade and other features, a non-muscle-invasive bladder cancer will also be classified as having a lower or higher risk of returning after treatment or spreading into the muscle layer.
+Knowing the risk category will help your doctors work out which treatments to recommend.

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of the disease.

 In general, the earlier bladder cancer is diagnosed, the better the outcome.
 To work out your prognosis, your doctor will consider: